 Unfortunately, that's not how things work in the real world.

 Improper ductwork installation, poor system design, and filter choices all contribute to high static pressure.
 In many homes, a combination of these factors are at play.
 Until you solve the static pressure problem(s), your system will never work to its fullest potential, and it might fail sooner than you expect it to.

 - Noisy systems: Restrictions on airflow make for noisy operation.
 The more static pressure, the louder your system.
 Do you hear an earth-shaking "whoosh" of air every time your system kicks on?
 That's probably because of high static pressure.

 - Improper airflow: Ever noticed hot spots, cold spots, or air that just hovers above a register?
 High static pressure is often the culprit.
 When static pressure is high, the system might move move too much (or not enough) air per ton, resulting in uncomfortable conditions throughout your home.

 - Equipment failure: If you've never replaced a blower motor or compressor, count yourself among the fortunate.
 These are expensive repairs, and you might be without heat or AC or heat for awhile.
 Static pressure, as we'll explore shortly, can lead to such failure.

 - System failure: In serious cases, static pressure can drastically reduce the lifespan of your equipment.
 If a lot of components start failing, you could be looking at a situation where it costs less to replace everything than to fix the individual parts.

-Imagine you've got a compact car, like a Honda Civic.
+To better understand the problem, imagine you've got a compact car.
+A Honda Civic, say.
 The Civic performs well on a flat, smooth road.
 Nothing's holding it back.